Diamond Sunrise

 For any situation not explicitly addressed by this constitution, the deciding body shall be guided by:

-1. The Five Principles (first and always)
+1. The Five Principles and the Inviolable Behavioral Standards (first and always)

 2. The spirit of this constitution (distributed authority, accountability, service)